-– My riding journey started with a big wheel before I graduated to riding a huffy fixed with mag wheels.
+My riding journey started with a big wheel before I graduated to riding a huffy fixed with mag wheels.
 At one point, I crashed due to the training wheels coming off and I became hooked.
 When I was growing up, BMX bikes were the most popular bikes then, but at the age of 12 I managed to get my first mountain bike.
-However, it was a stiff tank that came from a local dept store and it broke almost immediately.
+However, it was a stiff tank that came from a local department store and it broke almost immediately.
 From that time, my passion for riding has never slowed down for even a bit.
-I love mountain bike riding and what stokes me most are the big mountain runs, buff singletrack, DH, Trials riding and chunky technical goodness.
+I love mountain bike riding and what stokes me most are the big mountain runs, buff singletrack, downhills, Bike Trials riding and chunky technical goodness.

 I am always ready to hit the downhill runs and lifts.
 I am always the first to get on the lift and always the last one to leave.
-I enjoy mountain bike riding until it gets difficult for me to stand.
+I enjoy mountain bike riding until it even gets difficult for me to stand.
 I remember my first ever bike was a mashup of several bikes as well as parts sourced from a junk yard.
 However, this did not hold me back and sooner I graduated to rising a Mongoose Expert BMX bike and later on two mountain bikes.
 I had a GT XCR 3000 to conquer the trails and a GT DHi race for lift service.
 I once watched a video posted on Pinkbike.com with the title “Off Season.”
 In the video, Radek Burkat rode a blue Santa Cruz Bullit with red Boxxer fork.
 I was completely stoked and told myself that I would want to do that.
 It was Freeride/DH from then on.